nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Preconditions**: TalentSG has been launched, and the recruiter is logged into the application.

 **Main Success Scenario**:
-1. Recruiter requests to filter the list of people in TalentSG by application status.
-2. Recruiter inputs the filter command with one of the valid application statuses.
+1. Recruiter inputs the filter command with one of the valid application statuses.
-3. TalentSG confirms that the command is valid and filters the person list to display the people with the inputted application status.
+2. TalentSG confirms that the command is valid and filters the person list to display the people with the inputted application status.
-4. TalentSG responds with a success message indicating that the person list was filtered successfully.
+3. TalentSG responds with a success message indicating that the person list was filtered successfully.

 **Extensions**:
-- 2a.
+- 1a.
 Recruiter inputs an empty or invalid application status.
-    - 2a1.
+    - 1a1.
 TalentSG responds with an error message telling the recruiter to input a valid application status and that the command is invalid.
-    - 2a2.
+    - 1a2.
 Recruiter inputs filter command with a valid application status.
-    - 2a3.
-Steps 2a1-2a2 are repeated until the data entered is correct
+    - 1a3.
+Steps 1a1-1a2 are repeated until the data entered is correct

-      Use case resumes at step 3.
+      Use case resumes at step 2.

 #### Use Case 7 - View a Person